digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_cluster.html.markdown

 }
 ```

-The cluster's kubeconfig is exported as an attribute allowing you to use it with the [Kubernetes Terrafrom provider](https://www.terraform.io/docs/providers/kubernetes/index.html).
+The cluster's kubeconfig is exported as an attribute allowing you to use it with the [Kubernetes Terraform provider](https://www.terraform.io/docs/providers/kubernetes/index.html).
 For example:

 ```hcl
 resource "digitalocean_kubernetes_cluster" "foo" {